input-output-hk/haskell.nix/docs/tutorials/materialization.md

 * It does not help at all in `restricted-eval` mode (Hydra).

-* Users will still wind up building or downloading the dependencies needed to build the nix files (if they do not have them).
+* Users will still wind up building or downloading the dependencies needed to build the Nix files (if they do not have them).

 For those reasons it might be best to make a copy instead of using the `/nix/store/...` path directly.